 My agentic coding setup [April 2026]

-I'm genuinely curious how they're pulling this off.
+Occasionally I’ll scroll Twitter and see people claiming they run 10+ coding agents simultaneously.
+I’m genuinely curious how they’re pulling this off.
 Is this actually their workflow, or is it performative?

-As a former professional software engineer, it’s insane just how much the profession has changed in the past 2 years, and especially in the past few months.
-I've been experimenting heavily with (semi) long-running coding agents lately, and my current max is around 5 concurrent agents.
+I’ve been experimenting heavily with (semi) long-running coding agents lately, and my current max is around 5 concurrent agents.
 There are two big bottlenecks:

 My own mental context window.
 I could be using an orchestrator agent with a kanban board to manage those agents, but I actually want to be hands on with the business logic.
 After 5 agents, I can no longer keep track of what’s going on.
 Possibly a skill issue.